Abhishek-K-Kushwaha/Machine-Learning-ES-335/Image Data Restoration/README.md

   - A rectangular block of size 30x30
   - A random subset of 900 pixels
 - Used Gradient Descent until convergence for reconstruction.
-- Compared reconstructions using ALS and RFF + Linear Regression.
 - Plotted the selected regions, original, and reconstructed images.
 - Computed metrics such as RMSE and PSNR.